hackeryarn/blog/content/post/clojurescript-setup.md

 prefer the data driven approach to managing configurations that Leiningen take.

-# Why is this guide needed?
+# Why is This Guide Needed?

 If you have a Clojure project, you can just run `cider-jack-in` and you are ready to go.
 That is not the case with ClojureScript.
 A few extra tweaks are required to get everything running smoothly.

-# Setting up ClojureScript with Cider
+# Setting up ClojureScript With Cider

 The first thing you need is  to include two packages and setup a new `nreple-middleware`.
 I always put these configurations into my dev profile.